You are using an outdated browser. Please upgrade your browser to improve your experience.

 There are lots of different types of equity release

 There are two main types of equity release: lifetime mortgage or home reversion.
-However, both types also offer a variety of options that are more or less suitable depending on your individual circumstances.
+However, both types also offer a variety of options that are tailored to your circumstances.

-Our guide to the different types of equity release is a good resource for obtaining a base-level knowledge of the options available.
-However, professional advice is highly recommended.
-This will help to ensure that you avoid any pitfalls that could have a negative impact on the amount of money you receive, or the value of the estate inherited by your family after you die.
+Our guide to the different types of equity release is a good resource for obtaining a basic understanding of the options available.
+However, professional advice is essential.
+This will help to ensure that you avoid any pitfalls.

 Weighing up equity release as an option